The Ronald Reagan Myth

 the media ignored what well could be the most startling revelation

-on July 5, 1987, ran the story to which Jack Brooks referred.
+July 5, 1987, ran the story to which Jack Brooks referred.
+The

-over federal, state and local functions during an ill-defined
+federal, state and local functions during an ill-defined national

-of military commanders to run state and local governments and
+military commanders to run state and local governments and declaration

-declaration of martial law.'
-The proposal appears to have forgotten
+of martial law.'
+The proposal appears to have forgotten that Congress,

 In a November 18, 1991 story, the New